 - 1. What profiles of health workers are most needed? - 2.
 Which categories of health workers are best targeted for the measures under consideration? - 3.
 Has the country had previous experience with the above measures and what was the outcome of the same? - 4.
-What legal frameworks, norms, agreements or mechanisms exist in relation to the various options?
+What legal frameworks, norms, agreements, or mechanisms exist in relation to the various options?
 Are they likely to facilitate or hinder the option(s) under consideration?
 Can they be adapted if necessary? - 5.
-What administrative procedures and contractual mechanisms are currently available or can be adapted as necessary to facilitate the hiring and/or mobilization of personnel and/or changes in the worker profile (task shifting, task sharing, role expansion)?
+What administrative procedures and contractual mechanisms are currently available or can be adapted as necessary to facilitate the hiring and/or mobilization of personnel, and/or changes in the worker profile (task shifting, task sharing, role expansion)? - 6.
+What policies and regulations must be in place to allow health workers to deliver COVID-19 interventions and for liability coverage?

-(C(O)V(D)+1(9)
+(C(O)VID)+19)

-- 6. What policies and regulations must be in place to allow health workers to deliver COVID-19 interventions and for liability coverage? - 7.
-What are the legal implications of the different contractual mechanisms under consideration (both for the institution and for the health worker)? - 8.
+- 7. What are the legal implications of the different contractual mechanisms under consideration (both for the institution and for the health worker)? - 8.
 What are the requirements in terms of licensure and certification of professionals?
 For specialized/non-specialized personnel? - 9.
 Are there norms regarding the scope of practice permitted according to different professions? - 10.
-What liability, insurance and clinical indemnity arrangements should be considered as regards changes of assignment across medical sub-specialties and/or in line with agreed task sharing or substitution measures? - 11.
-What type of training and what is the amount of time needed to address the needs? - 12.
+What liability, insurance, and clinical indemnity arrangements should be considered as regards changes of assignment across medical sub-specialties and/or in line with agreed task sharing or substitution measures? - 11.
+What type of training and amount of time is needed to implement the measures being considered? - 12.
 What type of coordination and supervision mechanisms need to be in place?
 Is the system equipped to implement these? - 13.
 What financial resources are available or can be accessed? - 14.
 What financial and/or non-financial incentives can be utilized? - 15.
 Do any regulations exist regarding provision of care by health personnel from other countries?
 If yes, can agreements be established with other countries for the mobilization human resources? - 16.
 What policies or regulations exist or need to be in place for volunteer workers (vetting, accepting, rejecting, liability issues, etc.)? - 17.
 Are cultural and/or linguistic competencies a consideration, particularly when deploying to other areas or regions?